-Daniel Gross was appointed to serve as a director of the Company in April 2018.
-Mr. Gross is a private equity and infrastructure expert focused on renewable energy and clean technology.
-He has served as a Managing Director at Oaktree Capital Management and was one of the founding Partners of Hudson Clean Energy, a private equity firm with over $1 billion in assets under management.
+Daniel Gross has served as a director of the Company since March 2018.
+Since 2020, Mr. Gross has been Chief Investment Officer of Climate Real Impact Solutions, a serial issuer of SPACs focused on carbon avoidance, carbon removal and clean energy.
+Since 2015, Mr. Gross has served as an Adjunct Professor at Columbia University and since 2016 as a Lecturer at Yale University.
+Mr. Gross previously served as a Managing Director of Pegasus Capital Advisors from 2015 through 2016 and a Managing Director of Oaktree Capital Management from 2013 through 2015.
+Mr. Gross was one of the founding Partners of Hudson Clean Energy, a private equity firm with over $1 billion in assets under management.
 Prior to Hudson, Mr. Gross worked in the U.S. alternative energy investment group at Goldman Sachs as well as GE Capital’s Energy Financial Services unit, where he founded the renewable energy investment business.
-Mr. Gross is a Fulbright Scholar and holds a Master’s Degree in Environmental Management, Master’s in Business Administration and Bachelor of Arts Degree (Phi Beta Kappa) from Yale University.
-He also holds an appointment at Yale University where he teaches a course on the finance of renewable energy.
+Mr. Gross is co-founder and principal of Pivotal180, a firm providing consulting, financial advisory and finance training services, with a particular emphasis on emerging markets.
+Mr. Gross is a Fulbright Scholar and holds a Master’s degree in Environmental Management, Master’s in Business Administration and Bachelor of Arts Degree (Phi Beta Kappa) from Yale University.

-Gaylon Morris was appointed to the Board of Directors after being named Chief Executive Officer of Sunworks in January 2021.
-Prior to joining Sunworks, Mr. Morris served as Business Strategist at Rosendin Electric, where he was responsible for identifying, researching, and developing go-to-market strategies to target new market opportunities.
-Prior to Rosendin Electric, he was Senior Vice President of Operations for Strategic Growth and Market Development at Cupertino Electric, Inc. (CEI).
-At CEI, Mr. Morris was responsible for developing and successfully implementing strategies for CEI’s growth divisions, specifically Modular Data Center Infrastructure, Renewable Energy, and Utility Electrical.
-Other previous experience includes senior executive roles at NTS Corporation, Method Electronics, and MET Laboratories, along with serving in the United States Navy, where he was a Submarine Service Nuclear Reactor Plant Operator.
+Gaylon Morris joined the Company as Chief Executive Officer in January 2021 after two decades leading large-scale engineering and construction companies through transition and growth.
+Prior to joining the Company, Mr. Morris served as Business Strategist at Rosendin Electric, one of the largest electrical contractors, from [month, year] to [month, year] where he was responsible for identifying, researching, and developing go-to-market strategies to target new market opportunities.
+Before Rosendin Electric, he was Senior Vice President of Operations for Strategic Growth and Market Development at Cupertino Electric, Inc. (“CEI”), a large, national electrical contractor, since [month, year].
+At CEI, Mr. Morris was responsible for developing and successfully implementing strategies for CEI’s growth divisions, specifically in Modular Manufacturing, Renewable Energy (photovoltaics and storage), and Utility Electrical (transmission, distribution, and substation).
+Other previous experience includes senior executive roles at NTS Corporation, Methode Electronics and MET Laboratories, along with serving in the United States Navy, where he was a Submarine Service Reactor Plant Operator.

 Rhone Resch has served as a director of the Company since November 2016.
-Since 2004, Mr. Resch has served as the President and Chief Executive Officer of Solar Energy Industries Association.
-From 1998 until 2004, he served as the Senior Vice President of Natural Gas Supply Association, and from 1994 until 1998 he served as the Program Manager of the United State Environmental Protection Agency – Office of Air and Radiation.
-From 1992 until 1994 Mr. Resch served as a Senior Analyst at Project Performance Corporation.
-Mr. Resch received a Bachelor of Arts, English/Natural Resources from the University of Michigan, a Master of Environmental Science from State University of New York and a Master of Public Administration, Management from Syracuse University.
-Mr. Resch is qualified to serve as a Director because of his industry expertise and corporate leadership experience.
+In 2016, Mr. Resch founded and serves as Chief Executive Officer of the Advanced Energy Advisors, a strategic, impact consulting firm that helps clean energy companies navigate complex political, economic and business environments on tax, trade, energy and infrastructure issues.
+He is also founder, President and CRO of Solarlytics, a power electronics company producing advanced solar products.
+Previously, he served as the President and Chief Executive Officer of Solar Energy Industries Association from 2004 until 2016.
+From 1998 until 2004, he served as the Senior Vice President of Natural Gas Supply Association, and from 1993 until 1998 he served as the Program Manager of the United States Environmental Protection Agency – Office of Air and Radiation.
+From 1992 until 1993 Mr. Resch served as a Senior Analyst at Project Performance Corporation.
+Mr. Resch received a Bachelor of Arts, English/Natural Resources from the University of Michigan, a Master of Environmental Science from State University of New York and a Master of Public Administration, Management from the Maxwell School at Syracuse University.